If....: Influences

-Production and locations
+Production

+Screenplay

 David Sherwin's original title for the screenplay was Crusaders, during the writing of which he drew heavily from his experiences at Tonbridge School in Kent.
 In 1960, he and his friend and co-writer John Howlett took it to director Seth Holt.
 Holt felt unqualified to direct, but offered to produce the film.
 They also took it to Sherwin's hero, Rebel Without a Cause director Nicholas Ray, who liked it but had a nervous breakdown before anything came of it.
 Holt introduced Sherwin to Lindsay Anderson in a Soho pub.